The Santa Simulation: Plot

 Leonard, Sheldon and Howard each inform their significant others that they will play Dungeons & Dragons and that the girls are banned from participating, while Raj invites Stuart.
 The game begins at Leonard and Sheldon's apartment, with Leonard as the dungeon master, who reveals the game has a Christmas theme by giving Sheldon a scroll in a Christmas stocking and telling them that their characters have to save Santa Claus from hungry ogres.
 Sheldon is not happy, and the game begins with Raj's character dying in the first room of the dungeon as he accidentally triggered a fatal trap in his excited rush to save Santa.
-The girls enter the apartment wearing sexy dresses (with the exception of Amy, who has a dress Penny describes as from "Forever 63") and do a runway show for the boys in an unsuccessful attempt to persuade their men to go with them to the bar.
-Only Raj wishes to go as his character is already dead.
-After initially refusing, they allow him to do so.
+Penny pokes her head into the room and tells the guys that she thought that they should see what they are missing out on.
+Penny, Bernadette, and Amy show off their dresses.
+Raj says he wants to go, but first, the girls tell him that he can't come because its girls' night but, after the girls leave, Penny pokes her head back in and invites him.

 When the girls and Raj arrive at the club, they decide to find a girl for Raj, who initially says that he requires someone physically attractive before admitting that he would take anyone.
 Raj returns to the girls' table with a girl's email address, but it is fake.
 Disappointed, he complains that he cannot find anyone and laments about how he used to fancy both Penny and Bernadette.
 Amy suggests that he at some point had found her attractive, to which he responds that he never has, despite encouragement from both Penny and Bernadette to agree.
 When he realizes how much that hurts Amy, Raj apologizes to her.
 Amy and Raj connect over their failed love lives, and Raj suggests that he would like to find someone like her.
 Satisfied, she leaves the club with the others in tow.
 Raj laments to Penny that he now finds the unavailable Amy attractive.